shreyansh26/Iris_classification-GCP-AI-Platform-PoC/README.md

 * A Google Cloud account and a Google Cloud Project (using GCP will cause money if you don't have any of the free $300 credits you get when you first sign up)
 * Python 3.6+
 * A simple
-`pip install -r requirements.txt` from the [iris_classification](iris_classification) directory will install the other Python packages reuqired.
+`pip install -r requirements.txt` from the [iris_classification](iris_classification) directory will install the other Python packages required.

 ## Steps to follow
-In this PoC, I will be training and deploying a fairly simple ML model.
-If you follow this tutorial, deploying models should be fairly simple as well.
+In this PoC, I will be training and deploying a simple ML model.
+If you follow this tutorial, deploying models should be fairly easy as well.

 ### 1. Training and Deploying the model locally